Set Jira due dates with timer events

 Timers in action

-If the process execution now reaches an activity that contains a timer boundary event, the issue property "flowerTimer" and the field "due date" are set on the Jira task, whereby the former can no longer be changed.
-Both values can be used in Jira search (JQL (opens in a new tab)), e.g. to create a board that monitors all escalated tasks.
+If the process execution now reaches an activity that contains a timer boundary event, the issue property “flowerTimer” and the field “due date” are set on the Jira task, whereby duedate can be changed afterwards.
+Both values can be used in Jira search (JQL ), e.g. to create a board that monitors all escalated tasks.

 Resolution IS EMPTY AND duedate >= -7d